2021 Maricopa County presidential ballot audit: Aftermath

 In January 2022, Cyber Ninjas announced it was shutting down, as a Maricopa County judge imposed a $50,000 contempt fine on the company for every day it refused to hand over documents as it had been ordered to do months earlier.
 Logan continued to challenge the order to release the records as the cumulative fines exceeded $2 million by March.
 Because Cyber Ninjas was insolvent and facing dissolution, a Superior Court judge agreed the sanctions were toothless and ruled that Logan and his wife could be held personally responsible for relinquishing the records.

 After a six-month investigation, Arizona attorney general Mark Brnovich, a Republican running for Senate in 2022, said in April 2022 that he found no proof of 2020 election fraud in Arizona.
-His report said "serious vulnerabilities" had been identified, though findings by his investigators that contradicted that were omitted.
-A more complete report by Brnovich's office, which had been withheld until after Brnovich left office in January 2023, found that none of the allegations of election fraud had merit.
+His report said "serious vulnerabilities" had been identified, though findings by his investigators which contradicted that were omitted.
+A more complete report by Brnovich's office, which was withheld until after Brnovich left office in January 2023, found that none of the allegations of election fraud had merit.

+After the government watchdog organization American Oversight sought audit-related records under Arizona's public records law, the Arizona Senate released about 22,000 records, totaling more than 80,000 pages, but also withheld or redacted more than 1,000 other records in whole or in part on grounds of legislative privilege, which was challenged in litigation.
+In August 2022, the Arizona Supreme Court ruled in Fann v.
+Kemp that certain communications concerning the audit could be withheld from public disclosure under the asserted privilege.

+In March 2026, during the second presidency of Donald Trump, Arizona Senate President Warren Petersen (a Republican) received a federal grand jury subpoena for records from the audit.
+He turned the records over to the FBI.